 - A trip to Bo Kaap: Cape Town’s most colourful postcode

 - Cooking the local food in Cape Town

 - A guide to the Woodstock street art

 - Where to eat in Cape Town

 And my solo female travel posts:

 - 101 solo female travel tips

-- 10 reasons to travel solo
+- 10 advantages of solo travel

 - How to take solo travel photos